 The Importance of Early Improvement in Treatment

-Previous research suggests early response to eating disorder treatment predicts better outcomes, both at the end of treatment and at follow-up appointments.
+Previous research suggests an early response to eating disorder treatment predicts better outcomes, both at the end of treatment and at follow-up appointments.
 What do we mean by “early response”?
 The definition varies, but a recent research study exploring the time sensitivity of eating disorder treatment response defines early response as “a clinically meaningful improvement in behavioral symptoms within the first weeks of treatment.”

 That research study comprised a systematic literature review and meta-analysis to further explore the relationship between response time during treatment and eating disorder remission status.
-The goal was look at how accurately the end of treatment remission status could be predicted based on early response to treatment for anorexia nervosa (AN), bulimia nervosa (BN), and binge eating disorder (BED).
+The goal was to look at how accurately the end of treatment remission status could be predicted based on early response to treatment for anorexia nervosa (AN), bulimia nervosa (BN), and binge eating disorder (BED).